 Choosing where your kids go to school, whether it be for one week, six months or a year is probably one of the most important decisions you will make about your stay in Granada.
 It is a universal worry that every parent wants to get right.
 Honestly, I understand that having a child in tears every morning before an eight o’clock bell is traumatic for the whole family.
 When the children are happy at school with new friends, everything else in the move flows more easily.

-When I recommend Sacuanjoche International School to newcomers, I do so with the sincere belief that I am recommending a healthy, vibrant, caring atmosphere that has the interests of your child’s well-being and future at heart.
+When I recommend Granada International School to newcomers, I do so with the sincere belief that I am recommending a healthy, vibrant, caring atmosphere that has the interests of your child’s well-being and future at heart.
 But it is more than that.
-The Sacuanjoche school community also cares and is conscious about the kind of world that all our kids will be living in.
+The Granada International community also cares and is conscious about the kind of world that all our kids will be living in.
 Continue reading “Where will the kids go to bilingual school in Granada, Nicaragua?”

 Our Approach to Granada